konradswierczek/relative_mode/README.md

 # Relative Mode
-Tuomas Eerola

-This package contains code for calculating “relative mode” from audio signal.
-Relative mode refers to the degree of how major or minor does the segment of music sound at a given time.
+This package contains Python code for calculating _relative mode_ from an audio signal. _Relative mode_ refers to the degree between how major or minor does the segment of music sound at a given time.
 It is based on a classic key-finding algorithm (Krumhansl-Schmuckler, 1990) and extracts the pitch-class information using chromagrams.
 The relative mode is calculated as the difference between the strongest major key and the strongest minor key.
-Relative mode can vary from -1.0 (clearly in minor) to + 1.0 (clearly in major) and gives a value between these extremes.
+Relative mode can vary from -1.0 (clearly in minor) to + 1.0 (clearly in major) and gives a value between these extremes for the whole excerpt.
+Alternatively the algorithm can provide the output for each window of analysis (segments of 3 seconds as a default).

-The algorithm and how it is evaluated is fully documented in a manuscript titled “Major-minorness in Tonal music – Evaluation of Relative Mode Estimation using Expert Ratings and Audio-Based Key-finding Principles” by Tuomas Eerola and Michael Schutz (in review).
+The algorithm and how it has been evaluated is documented in a manuscript titled “Major-minorness in Tonal music – Evaluation of Relative Mode Estimation using Expert Ratings and Audio-Based Key-finding Principles” by Tuomas Eerola and Michael Schutz (in review).